dweekly/docs/pages/dashboard/sensitive-data-access.md

-The "Sensitive Data" level of a Branch account is the fifth level of access and includes access (either view or no access) to the following functionality:
+The <notranslate>"Sensitive Data"</notranslate> level of a Branch account is the fifth level of access and includes access (either view or no access) to the following functionality:

 <table>
   <tr>